rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ## Wrapping up

-Now that we have these extensions and applications installed I hope you find Ubuntu with the Gnome desktop easy to manage.
+Now that we have these extensions and applications installed, I hope you find Ubuntu with Gnome desktop easy to manage.
 In the next chapter we will install some applications from the Ubuntu App store, some more flatpaks and some Appimages.